All Programs

 Mayerson JCC Campus

 Join us for an evening of unity and challah-making in celebration of Pride month.
 Make your own rainbow dough and learn to braid, led by Chef Rebecca Garfinkle.
-While the dough rises, enjoy a light kosher dinner, photo booth, and karaoke competition hosted by Jewish drag performer Sho Sho Zahav!
+While the dough rises, enjoy a light kosher dinner, photo booth, and more!.
+This year includes a new addition as we wait for our challah to rise — Don’t miss the karaoke competition hosted by Jewish drag performer Sho Sho Zahav!
+Sign up here; limited spots available!
 People of all ages, genders, backgrounds, and identities are welcome!

 Register View Details